|Nutrition Facts (per serving)|

 - 3 ribs celery (large dice)

-- Place the corned beef, 1 teaspoon of the salt, pepper, bay leaf, and contents of the optional spice packet into a large pot along with three quarts of cold water.
+Place the corned beef, 1 teaspoon of the salt, pepper, bay leaf, and contents of the optional spice packet into a large pot along with 3 quarts of cold water.

-- Remove from the pot and let rest for 10 minutes, loosely covered with aluminum foil.
-Remove the bay leaf and discard.
+Remove from the pot and let rest for 10 minutes, loosely covered with aluminum foil.
+Remove the bay leaf and discard it.

-- Slice the corned beef against the grain and serve in a bowl topped with cabbage, vegetables, and some of the cooking liquid.
+Slice the corned beef against the grain and serve in a bowl topped with cabbage, vegetables, and some of the cooking liquid.
 Accompany with dark bread and mustard on the side.
+Enjoy!

-Variations on this recipe are limited only to what the chef prefers, really.
+- Variations on this recipe are limited only to what the chef prefers.
 A small peeled and diced rutabaga or a few turnips can be added along with the vegetables for a more earthy flavor.
 Some sliced parsnips can be substituted for the potatoes or included along with them for a bit of variety.

 The Origins of Corned Beef and Cabbage